-Accommodations for one night in Anchorage; five nights of fully supported camping including most gear and all meals; round-trip flight to/from Anchorage and Denali; ground transportation as a group; all meals and beverages; group supplies—group sized tarp shelters, cooking equipment and utensils, toilet supplies, satellite phones, maps; GPS; medical kit, rescue equipment; trekking poles; entrance fees for national parks; and gratuities for expedition guides.
+Accommodations for one night in Anchorage; five nights of fully supported camping including most gear and all meals; round-trip flight to/from Anchorage and Denali; ground transportation as a group; all meals and beverages; group supplies—group sized tarp shelters, cooking equipment and utensils, toilet supplies, satellite phones, maps; GPS; medical kit, rescue equipment; trekking poles; and entrance fees for national parks.
 We will be joined for this adventure by up to two expert expedition guides.
 Each guide is medically certified as a Wilderness First Responder and is highly qualified in all necessary skills to safely travel throughout Alaska’s vast wilderness.

 What does the price not include?

-Roundtrip airfare to Alaska and the trip’s starting point in Anchorage; travel insurance; activities not included in the trip itinerary; hotel incidentals including room service, laundry service and hotel bar tabs; food and beverage not included in itinerary; gratuity for tour leader.
+Roundtrip airfare to Alaska and the trip’s starting point in Anchorage; travel insurance; activities not included in the trip itinerary; hotel incidentals including room service, laundry service and hotel bar tabs; food and beverage not included in itinerary; gratuities for tour leader and expedition guides.

 What are the arrival and departure details?